-- > Develop a strategy and operational plan for using digital technology which fits with the organisation's aims and objectives and is embedded in overall strategic planning processes. - Involve learners in the planning and implementation of digital technology.
-Develop trustworthy procedures for identifying learners' digital skills and expectations, listening to what learners say and taking their contributions fully into account. - Provide a digital environment that is robust and fit for purpose in all learning locations.
-That access to a decent quality laptop, or the facility to use their own, high speed, reliable wifi and printers are consistently the top-rated student priorities suggests that policy makers and managers at all levels may be wise to focus on these rather prosaic goals first, above more "charismatic" technologies. - > Prioritise CPD for staff, especially part-time and casual staff, using peer learning where possible. - Develop staff knowledge of assistive technology for use with learners with learning difficulties and disabilities - Further develop staff practice with VLEs and ensure that the information on them is timely and accessible. - > Develop coherent policies for BYOD (Bring Your Own Device) and support these. - Audit and evaluate the effectiveness of the organisation's technology provision against benchmarks and learning outcomes.
+- Develop a strategy and operational plan for using digital technology which fits with the organisation's aims and objectives and is embedded in overall strategic planning processes - Involve learners in the planning and implementation of digital technology.
+Develop various approaches for identifying learners' digital skills and expectations, listening to what learners say and taking their contributions fully into account - " Provide a digital environment that is robust and fit for purpose in all learning locations.
+That access to a decent quality laptop, or the facility to use their own, high speed, reliable Wi-Fi and printers are consistently the top-rated student priorities suggests that policy makers and managers at all levels may be wise to focus on these fundamental goals first, above more emerging technologies - " Prioritise Continuing Professional Development (CPD) for staff, especially part-time and casual staff, using peer learning where possible - Develop staff knowledge of assistive technology for use with learners with learning difficulties and disabilities - Further develop staff practice with VLEs and ensure that the information on them is consistent, timely and accessible - Develop coherent policies for Bring Your Own Device (BYOD) and support these - " Audit and evaluate the effectiveness of the organisation's technology provision against sector benchmarks and learning outcomes

-Specific recommendations for FE colleges and private training providers delivering apprenticeships:
+Specific recommendations for FE colleges and private training providers delivering apprenticeships

 - Ensure that provision for work-based learners gives them access to, and training with, the software they will encounter in the workplace.
-Where this may involve costly specialist software, look to develop your partnerships with the appropriate employers. - Ensure that time is made for engaging learners' on their use of technology and their expectations..
+Where this may involve costly specialist software, look to develop your partnerships with the appropriate employers - " Ensure that time is made for engaging learners on their use of technology and their expectations.
 This may be through surveys, focus groups or using technology to gather learners' views and ideas.
-Some providers commented that their contact time with learners was severely restricted, for instrumental reasons, but time listening to learners will be time well spent and should be reflected in improved learning outcomes.
+Some providers commented that their contact time with learners was severely restricted, for instrumental reasons, but time listening to learners will be time well spent and should be reflected in improved learning outcomes

-Specific recommendations for ACL providers:
+Specific recommendations for Adult and Community Learning (ACL) providers

-- Lower expectations should not be used as a reason for not attempting to provide good connectivity: where learning locations are owned by other organisations, ACL providers should seek to negotiate appropriate access to wifi and the web. - > VLEs are not always used effectively and training staff in their use should be a priority.
+- Dower expectations should not be used as a reason for not attempting to provide good connectivity; where learning locations are owned by other organisations, ACL providers should seek to negotiate appropriate access to Wi-Fi and the web - " VLEs are not always used effectively and training staff in their use should be a priority

-Specific recommendations for providers of learning in prisons:
+Specific recommendations for providers of learning in prisons

-- Prison education staff should seek to extend the boundaries of technology within the prison where they work. - The use of Virtual Campus should be encouraged and developed. - > Staff should not allow barriers to technology use to corral them into unimaginative and traditional methods of pedagogy. - > Staff should ensure that records of learning are readily transferable to other providers, if prisoners are moved or released, to provide continuity of learning.
+- Prison education staff should seek to extend the boundaries of technology within the prison where they work - The use of Virtual Campus should be encouraged and developed

+- Staff should not allow barriers to technology use to corral them into unimaginative and traditional methods of pedagogy - Staff should ensure that records of learning are readily transferable to other providers, if prisoners are moved or released, to provide continuity of learning